Fast. Easy. Secure.

 FIRST-TIME HOME BUYER

-Up to $10,000 in earnings withdrawals can be made from your Roth IRA, tax free, if the money is used to acquire a principal residence for a first-time buyer.
-The owner must be the Roth IRA’s owner, their spouse, or their lineal ancestors and descendants and cannot have owned a home in the previous 24 months.
+Up to $10,000 can be withdrawn from a Roth IRA, penalty free, if the money is used to acquire a principal residence for a first-time home buyer.
+The owner must be the Roth IRA’s owner, their spouse, or their lineal ancestors and descendants.
+The individual cannot have owned a home in the previous 24 months.

-NOTE: Please visit www.irs.gov for a complete breakdown of the rules and regulations concerning Traditional IRAs.
+NOTE: Please visit www.irs.gov for a complete breakdown of the rules and regulations concerning ROTH IRAs.
 Certain restrictions apply regarding prohibited transactions.

 |For Tax Year 2019|